 As always, we must look at the context in which this mitzvah is presented.
 The commandment regarding Amalek comes at the end of a sidra filled with many apparently unrelated laws, including the treatment of woman captured in war, the treatment of the firstborn son of a less-favored wife, the treatment of beasts of burden, and laws regarding rape, lending money, divorce, and many other precepts.
 The law immediately preceding the mitzvah to remember Amalek prohibits merchants from having two sets of weights and measures, so that they will not cheat their customers.

 The unifying principle running through these mitzvot is that of equity and fairness, to prevent the stronger from taking advantage of or oppressing the weaker.
 And that is just what Amalek did.
 As the Torah emphasizes (Deut 25:18), Amalek attacked the Israelites when we were tired, despondent, and spiritually weak.
 In addition, Amalek was in no way threatened by the Israelite migration.
-They came from afar to attack us, out of pure malice; and that, above all, makes their attack so despicable.
+The commentaries point out that the Amalekites came from afar to attack us, out of pure malice; and that, above all, makes their attack so despicable.

 The Torah’s command at the end of Ki Tetze regarding the nation of Amalek, then, does not tell us to repeat Amalek’s act and send our army to their distant home and wipe them out.
 Note that this mitzvah is to take effect when we are settled in our land, when we are at peace (see Deut 25:19).
-Surely there were some Amalekites living in the Negev (see Numbers 13:29), but the home of the Amalekites was far away from the promised land, and they were not counted among the indigenous nations of the land of Canaan enumerated in Deut 7:1.
-Thus, it is not physical annihilation of Amalek that the Torah commands here, but only the zekher of Amalek.
+Surely there were some Amalekites living in the Negev (see Numbers 13:29), but the primary home of the Amalekites was apparently not in the promised land, nor were they counted among the indigenous nations of the land of Canaan enumerated in Deut 7:1.
+Thus, by making the mitzvah take effect only once we are settled in peace in the promised land, the Torah implies that it is not physical annihilation of Amalek that is commanded here, but only the zekher of Amalek.

 And now we come to the crux of the matter: the meaning of zekher.
 The word zekher, which usually denotes remembrance, in the present context perhaps is better translated as “essence.”
 Malbim points out in his commentary on Exodus 3:15 that zekher may refer to “the appellations by which someone is described according to his actions” – that is, a description of his essential character.
 In conclusion, then, what the Torah here commands us to wipe out is not the physical existence but rather the essence of Amalek’s character, the spirit of hatred between man and man.